 Hello, My name is Kimberly Duran, professionally known as "SHMI".
-I am a visual artist native to Santa Ana, California.
-I am of Mexican descent and the daughter of two migrant parents who settled in the city.
+I was born and raised in Santa Ana.
+At the early age of 5 , I began my journey creating.
+My experience as a first-generation Chicana informs my art, often revolving around themes of identity.
+As a child, I traveled to Mexico many times and felt extremely influenced by the cultural differences and pride of my heritage.
+My work is an attempt to connect both American and Mexican culture, and an effort to deepen my roots.
+By focusing on the voices and people that inhabit and surround these spaces, my work has been able to shape the identity of my community through my murals.
 I have always been drawn towards creating and building with my hands and began painting mural backdrops for plays at 16.
 My medium of choice is aerosol and acrylic.
 I specialize in large scale mural paintings.
 My work evolved from graffiti characters to colorful vibrant imagery.
-I am inspired by my heritage.
 Folk arts rooted in and reflective of the cultural life of a community.